Partial A Fazenda: poll voting shows who leaves today

 Who won the Farmer’s Test?

-Rico Melquiades was the lucky one who won the hat on Wednesday night (1).
+Rico Melquiades is the new farmer.
 This is the third time he’s been crowned a farmer this season, besides him, only Gui Araújo, eliminated last week, managed to be a farmer so many times.

 Rico defeated Solange and Marina in a skill test, Dayane could not participate in the test, as she was vetoed by Marina during the field formation, on Tuesday (30).